6.6 Changes in Auditors

 Both AICPA and PCAOB standards allow an audit firm to divide

-auditor’s report must be filed with the SEC and this report must refer to PCAOB
+referred-to auditor’s report must be filed with the SEC and this report must

-standards.
-The other independent auditor would also need to consent to the use
+refer to PCAOB standards.
+The referred-to auditor would also need to consent to

 information about consents.)

-divide responsibility in the PCAOB auditor’s report if the other auditor is not
+divide responsibility in the PCAOB auditor’s report if the referred-to auditor

-in a position to reissue its auditor’s report on the component it audited and
+is not in a position to reissue its auditor’s report and refer to PCAOB

-responsibility with another auditor in a prior AICPA audit, the auditor would be
+responsibility with a referred-to auditor in a prior AICPA audit, the auditor

-required to reevaluate the appropriateness of that conclusion given the SEC’s
+would be required to reevaluate the appropriateness of that conclusion given the